-Many people have an improper and/or unbiblical understanding of church attendance.
-Some people feel that they must attend church legalistically, being at church virtually every time there is any kind of service or meeting.
-Some people experience a feeling of guilt whenever they miss a Sunday morning service.
-Sadly, some churches encourage this guilt by putting excessive pressure on people to attend regularly.
-In the matter of church attendance, the most crucial thing to understand is that the quality of a personís relationship with God is not determined by how often he/she is in church.
-Similarly, Godís love for His children is not based on the number of times they attend formal services.
+Many people have an improper or unbiblical understanding of church attendance.
+Some people’s feeling about church attendance borders on legalism—they must attend every time there is any kind of service or meeting, or they risk God’s wrath.
+Some people experience guilty feelings whenever they miss a Sunday morning service for any reason.
+Sadly, some churches encourage this guilt by putting excessive pressure on people.
+While indifference toward church or a willful avoidance of church may indicate a problem in one’s spiritual health, it is important to understand that the quality of a person’s relationship with God is not determined by how often he/she is in church.
+God’s love for His children is not based on the number of times they attend formal services.

 There is no doubt that Christians, followers of Jesus Christ, should attend church.
-It should be the desire of each and every Christian to worship corporately (Ephesians 5:19–20), to fellowship with and encourage other Christians (1 Thessalonians 5:11), and to be taught Godís Word (2 Timothy 3:16–17).
-Attending church should be a joy, not a dreaded and dreary assignment.
-Just as God loves a cheerful giver (2 Corinthians 9:7), so He is pleased with a genuinely cheerful church attendee (Hebrews 10:24-25).
+It should be the desire of every Christian to worship corporately (Ephesians 5:19–20), to fellowship with and encourage other Christians (1 Thessalonians 5:11), and to be taught God’s Word (2 Timothy 3:16–17).
+Hearing the Word is what produces faith (Romans 10:17).
+And gathering with other believers is a command (Hebrews 10:24–25); we really do need each other.
+Just as God loves a cheerful giver (2 Corinthians 9:7), so He is pleased with a genuinely cheerful church attendee.

 We should want to attend church so we can fellowship with others who have also experienced the amazing grace of Jesus Christ.
-We should avoid missing church, whenever possible, because we recognize the importance of hearing Godís Word, applying it to our lives, and sharing it with others.
-We should attend church, not to collect spiritual bonus points, but because we love God and recognize what His Word says about the importance of corporate fellowship and worship (Hebrews 10:24-25).
-Every Christian should attend church regularly.
+We should avoid missing church, whenever possible, because we recognize the importance of hearing God’s Word, applying it to our lives, and sharing it with others.
+We should attend church, not to collect spiritual bonus points, but because we love God, love His people, and love His Word.
+Every Christian should attempt to attend church regularly.
 At the same time, missing church for a good reason is in no sense a sin or something that should cause feelings of guilt.